adloky/smalls/modern-wiliams.md

 **8...Bg7 9.Bxa6 bxa6 10.O-O**

 Talk about a lead in development!
-The immediate threat is 11.Bb4 Qc6 12.Ba5 and it's almost impossible to find even a half decent move for Black.<addx start="11.Bb4"/>
+The immediate threat is 11.Bb4 Qc6 12.Ba5 and it's almost impossible to find even a half decent move for Black.<addz start="11.Bb4"/>

 ### (159) Modern B3: 3...c5 - B3: 3...c5 #5